soker90/arroyo-erp-models/README.md

-  models.AutoIncrement // Expose a AutoIncrement model with its statics & methods models.BillingModel // Expose a Billing model with its statics & methods models.ClientModel // Expose a Client model with its statics & methods models.ClientInvoiceModel // Expose a Client Invoice model with its statics & methods models.DeliveryOrderModel // Expose a Delivery Order model with its statics & methods models.InvoiceModel // Expose a Invoice model with its statics & methods models.NoteModel // Expose a Note model with its statics & methods models.PaymentModel // Expose a Payment model with its statics & methods models.PriceModel // Expose a Price model with its statics & methods
+  models.AutoIncrement // Expose a AutoIncrement model with its statics & methods models.BillingModel // Expose a Billing model with its statics & methods models.ClientModel // Expose a Client model with its statics & methods models.ClientInvoiceModel // Expose a Client ClientInvoice model with its statics & methods models.DeliveryOrderModel // Expose a Delivery Order model with its statics & methods models.InvoiceModel // Expose a ClientInvoice model with its statics & methods models.NoteModel // Expose a Note model with its statics & methods models.PaymentModel // Expose a Payment model with its statics & methods models.PriceModel // Expose a Price model with its statics & methods